apluslms/moodle-mod_astra/stratumtwo/README.md

 moodledir/mod/stratumtwo/
 moodledir/blocks/stratumtwo_setup/

+After copying the files, an admin needs to visit the Moodle admin pages in the web browser and upgrade the database, as usual when installing plugins.

 mod_stratumtwo needs a secret key defined in the source code.
 If the code is pulled from a (Git) repository, the default key is not safe to use in production servers.
 The secret key should be 50-100 characters long and consist of printable